S-CycleGAN: Semantic Segmentation Enhanced CT-Ultrasound Image-to-Image Translation for Robotic Ultrasonography: CONCLUSION

 \section{CONCLUSION}

 This study introduced the S-CycleGAN, adaptation of the CycleGAN framework, enhanced with semantic discriminators for generating synthetic ultrasound images from CT data.
 The primary innovation of this approach lies in its ability to preserve anatomical details during the image translation process.
 Our model has demonstrated promising results in generating high-quality ultrasound images that closely replicate the characteristics of authentic scans.
-These outcomes are particularly significant in the context of training deep learning models for semantic segmentation, where the availability of diverse and accurately annotated ultrasound images is often limited.
+These outcomes are significant in the context of medical image translation.
 However, the current study is not without its limitations.
 Suitable metrics that comprehensively evaluate the effectiveness of ultrasound image synthesis in a numerical manner are still absent.
 Future work will include developing these metrics and incorporating feedback from medical experts through structured evaluation protocols.
+We mentioned that the synthetic dataset is expected to enhance our deep learning models.
+However, in current stage, the improvement by training deep learning models leveraging synthetic data is minimally significant.
+While our S-CycleGAN successfully replicates the visual characteristics of ultrasound images, there may still be subtle yet critical differences in textural and anatomical details compared to real ultrasound images.
+These discrepancies can affect the model's learning process, particularly in tasks requiring high precision.
+We will continue to explore additional adjustments, including the formulation of a deformation field to accurately simulate the transition from CT to ultrasound imaging and a more proper training process to better leverage the synthetic data.
 These efforts will not only validate the clinical applicability of the synthetic images but also refine the model's performance to meet the stringent requirements of medical diagnostics.